tsarikau/FOSTwitterBundle/README.md

 Using Twitter @Anywhere
 -----------------------

->**Note:** If you want the Security Component to work with Twitter @Anywhere, you need to send a request to the configured check path upon successful client authentication.
+>**Note:** If you want the Security Component to work with Twitter @Anywhere, you need to send a request to the configured check path upon successful client authentication (see https://gist.github.com/1021384 for a sample configuration).

 A templating helper is included for using Twitter @Anywhere.
 To use it, first call the `->setup()` method toward the top of your DOM: